Modes ~ For the Backup Guitarist

 I Ionian

-The chords we play for a tune in G Major are
+The chords we could play for a tune in G Major include

 Using roman numerals: